Kitware/CMake/Help/manual/ctest.1.rst

 .. option:: --group <group>

- Specify what group you'd like to submit results to
+ Specify the group to which to submit results.

- Submit dashboard to specified group instead of default one.
+ Submit dashboard to specified group instead of the default.
 By default, the dashboard is submitted to Nightly, Experimental, or Continuous group, but by specifying this option, the group can be arbitrary.